Share this post on:

 Sanguine Temperament Type

 Sanguine is the most common Temperament Type, typically either Primary or Secondary.
+This Temperament Type is just as likely in men as in women.

 People with a Sanguine Personality Type tend to be lively, optimistic, joyful, and carefree.
+They love adventure and have a high-risk tolerance.

 Because this Temperament is prone to pleasure-seeking behaviors, many people with Sanguine personalities will likely struggle with addictions.
+In addition, their constant cravings can lead to overeating and weight problems.

-Moreover, they are fantastic entertainers and will do well if they choose careers in the entertainment industry.
+Sanguine people are very creative and can become great artists.
+Moreover, they are fantastic entertainers and will do well in the entertainment industry if they choose careers in this field.

 Learn more about the Sanguine Temperament Type.